Rhubarb plant roots for sale, organic rhubarb, rhubarb crimson red, rhubarb green Victoria, buy rhubarb on line,

 In Northern states plant full sun or other.

-well - drained soils that are high in organic matter.
-A clean
+drained soils that are high in organic matter.
+A clean planting site

-but grows best in slightly acidic soil - pH 6.0 - 6.8.
-It is
+grows best in slightly acidic soil - pH 6.0 - 6.8.
+It is important and

-important and well worth the effort to prepare your soil
+well worth the effort to prepare your soil adequately keeping in

 Harvest First Year:

-sale, the stalks should not be picked, since food from
+stalks should not be picked, since food from the leaves is

-the leaves is needed to nourish the roots for the next
+needed to nourish the roots for the next year's growth.
+One

 When harvesting Rhubarb: